Home and History

 The Dutch Broadcasting Foundation (NOS) asked Dick Bakker as their permanent conductor for the Eurovision Song Contest, until the use of an orchestra was banned from the event in the year 2000.

 From 2005Dick Bakker has been active in the music industry for 40 years.
-In that period he wrote more than 3000 compositions & arrangements and worked as recording engineer, composer, arranger, conductor and producer on hundreds of productions with a distribution of more than 50 million sound and image carriers.
-After 14 years, on november 6th 2005, Dick Bakker layed down his position of Chiefconductor and musicdirector of The Metropole Orchestra.
+In this period he wrote more than 3000 compositions & arrangements and worked as a recording engineer, composer, arranger, conductor and producer on hundreds of productions (with a distribution of more than 50 million sound and image carriers).
+After 14 years, on November 6th 2005, Dick Bakker resigned as the Chiefconductor and Musicdirector of The Metropole Orchestra.

 Dick Bakker will remain with the M.O. as an adviser.
 He also intends to continue composing and arranging music.

-In 2007The Paul Acket Award, for the category "Special Appreciation" was handed out by Toots Thielemans to Dick Bakker, who deserved this prize because of his work in the music business for over 40 years and for being the chief conductor of The Metropole Orchestra until 2005.
+In 2007The Paul Acket Award, for the category "Special Appreciation" was handed out by Toots Thielemans to Dick Bakker.
+He deserved this prize because of his work in the music business for over 40 years and for being the chief conductor of The Metropole Orchestra until 2005.

-Futhermore Dick Bakker was conductor and Orchestra producer of the album of Los Angeles The Voices "Because we believe" This album became number "1" and "Gold".
+Furthermore Dick Bakker was the conductor and Orchestra producer of the album of Los Angeles The Voices "Because we believe" This album became number "1" and received "Gold".

-2012In 2012 Dick Bakker was again involved as artistic producer for The Metropole Orchestra with The Rolling Stones tribute for Radio 2 with major Dutch artists like Ben Saunders and Charly Luske.
+In 2012In 2012 Dick Bakker was again involved as an artistic producer for The Metropole Orchestra with The Rolling Stones tribute for Radio 2 with major Dutch artists like Ben Saunders and Charly Luske.